Runar Espejord

 Runar Espejord (born 26 February 1996) is a Norwegian professional footballer who plays as a striker.
-Currently plays for Haugesund.

 Career

 Tromsø

 After playing for Tromsø at different youth level's, Espejord started his professional career in 2013 with a game against Follo in the Norwegian Cup.
 After playing in several of Tromsø's UEFA Europa League games later that season, he scored his first goal in another cup tie against Bodø/Glimt in May 2014.

 In 2018, Espejord became the club's top scorer for the season, with eight goals in total, six in the league, and two in the cup.

 Heerenveen

 On 20 December 2019, it was announced that Espejord would join Heerenveen for 2.5 years on 1 January 2020.

 On 22 September 2020, only half a season after leaving Tromsø, he rejoined Tromsø on loan until 31 December 2020.
 The deal was later extended twice, to also include all of Tromsø's 2021 season.